Before we look into the Capsicum Nutritional Facts, lets talk about its health benefits and other interesting things.

-The capsicum is considered an exotic vegetable that are likely to be called bell peppers or paprika in certain countries around the world.
+Capsicum is considered an exotic vegetable that are likely to be called bell peppers or paprika in certain countries.
 Due to all these advantages, the capsicum has found its place in almost all cuisines.

 Further, the sections below will give you an idea about the history, nutritional facts, health benefits and how to select and store capsicum.

-It was Christopher Columbus who collected capsicums from the West Indian regions in the 1492 and took them to Spain.
-It was from there that capsicums spread through the regions of Africa, Asia and Australia.
+It was Christopher Columbus who collected capsicums from the West Indian regions in 1492 and took them to Spain.
+Consequently capsicums spread through the regions of Africa, Asia and Australia.

 Owing to the adaptable nature of these bell peppers, they grew well in tropical and temperate climates.
-Today, China, Turkey, Italy, Spain, India, Romania and Mexico are among the leading producers of capsicum with almost 20-27 species grown across the world.
+Today, China, Turkey, Italy, Spain, India, Romania and Mexico are among the leading producers of capsicum.
+Almost 20-27 species grown across the world.

-- It contains antioxidants like beta carotene (carotenoid), lutein and zeaxanthin (phytochemicals) and vitamin C. After consumption of capsicum, the body converts beta carotene into retinol, which is one of the most usable forms of vitamin A. These combine together and minimize damage caused by the free radicals to the tissues, arteries and nerves and it also helps in prevention and treatment of heart diseases, osteoarthritis, bronchitis, asthma, cataract etc.
+It contains antioxidants like beta carotene (carotenoid), lutein and zeaxanthin (phytochemicals) and vitamin C. After consumption of capsicum, the body converts beta carotene into retinol.
+Retinol is one of the most usable forms of vitamin A. These combine together and minimize damage caused by the free radicals to the tissues, arteries and nerves.
+It also helps in prevention and treatment of heart diseases, osteoarthritis, bronchitis, asthma, cataract etc.

-- Capsaicin, contained in capsicums, is a lipophilic chemical which produces a burning sensation in the mouth and it is believed to prevent and treat cancer since this compound prevent carcinogens from binding with the DNA.
-Capsaicin is also known to block the transmission of pain from the skin to the spinal cord and treating a condition called neuralgia, pain linked with herpes zoster and postoperative amputation trauma.
+Capsaicin, contained in capsicums, is a lipophilic chemical.
+This produces a burning sensation in the mouth.
+It is believed to prevent and treat cancer since this compound prevent carcinogens from binding with the DNA.
+Capsaicin is also known to block the transmission of pain from the skin to the spinal cord.
+This treats a condition called neuralgia, pain linked with herpes zoster and postoperative amputation trauma.

-- Rich in vitamins, capsicum helps in strengthening the immune system by making available vitamin A and C in the body.
+Rich in vitamins, capsicum helps in strengthening the immune system by making available vitamin A and C in the body.
 Vitamin B and folate have been used in the treatment of depression and stress related conditions.
-Lycopene, another important compound found abundantly in capsicums, reduces the risk of prostate, cervical and ovarian cancer.
+Lycopene, another important compound found abundantly in capsicums.
+This reduces the risk of prostate, cervical and ovarian cancer.

-- Apart from these benefits, capsicums promote cardiac health by lowering blood pressure and cholesterol levels.
-It has anti-inflammatory properties, stimulates stomach secretions and improves digestion.
+Apart from these benefits, capsicums promote cardiac health by lowering blood pressure and cholesterol levels.
+It has anti-inflammatory properties, stimulates stomach secretions and hence improves digestion.